MarGhaf/House-Price-Prediction-with-Multivariate-Linear-Regression-Model/README.md

 - Adjusted R squared: :

   >Through the final model, the Adj R squared value was increased by an entire thousandth.
-The basline model Adj R is 0.675.
+The baseline model Adj R is 0.675.
 And the final model Adj R is 0.691 which means 69.1% of the variations in price 𝑦 are explained by the features in our model.
 It is not a strong R square.
 But the coefficients of the variables are quite strong.

 - Coefficients: